Alex Verdugo Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks eighth in the league.
+- The Astros pitching staff is eighth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Astros' 3.94 team ERA ranks ninth among all MLB pitching staffs.
+- The Astros' 3.95 team ERA ranks ninth across all league pitching staffs.

-- Javier will look to claim his 10th win when he makes the start for the Astros, his 25th of the season.
-He is 9-2 with a 4.52 ERA and 115 strikeouts through 127 1/3 innings pitched.
+- Urquidy gets the start for the Astros, his 10th of the season.
+He is 2-3 with a 5.21 ERA and 36 strikeouts in 46 2/3 innings pitched.

-- The right-hander's last time out came on Tuesday against the Boston Red Sox, when he threw five innings, surrendering three earned runs while allowing seven hits.
+- The right-hander last appeared in relief on Monday, when he threw four innings against the Boston Red Sox, allowing one earned run while giving up four hits.

-- The 26-year-old has a 4.52 ERA and 8.1 strikeouts per nine innings in 24 games this season, while allowing a batting average of .239 to his opponents.
+- In 11 games this season, the 28-year-old has a 5.21 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .283 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.